jahanzaib4587/alma-lead-management/ARCHITECTURE.md

 ## System Architecture Overview

 The Lead Management System is a modern web application built with Next.js, featuring a responsive UI optimized for all device sizes.
-It follows a client-server architecture with a clear separation of concerns.
+It implements a client-server architecture with a clear separation of concerns and resilient integration with Supabase.

 ### Core Technologies

 - **Frontend**: Next.js 13.4 with App Router
-- **UI**: React with Material UI components and Tailwind CSS
+- **UI**: React 18 with Material UI components and Tailwind CSS
 - **State Management**: Redux Toolkit
 - **Form Handling**: JSON Forms
 - **Authentication**: NextAuth.js
+- **Database**: Supabase (PostgreSQL)
+- **Storage**: Supabase Storage
 - **Typing**: TypeScript

 ## Component Hierarchy